 Secure Boot and Encryption

 kldload supports Secure Boot via MOK (Machine Owner Key) enrollment and ZFS native encryption (AES-256-GCM).
-Both work on CentOS/RHEL and Debian.
+Works on all supported distros.

 ZFS encryption